Musallamjaw/AAAssistant/replit.md

 # Overview

 This is a full-stack chat application built with React, Express, and TypeScript.
-The application provides a real-time chat interface where users can interact with an AI chatbot.
-The system is designed with a modern tech stack featuring a React frontend with shadcn/ui components, an Express backend with REST API endpoints, and PostgreSQL database integration via Drizzle ORM.
-The application is currently in demo mode with placeholder for Pickaxe API integration for intelligent bot responses.
+The application provides a real-time chat interface where users can interact with an AI chatbot powered by Botpress.
+The system features a modern tech stack with a React frontend using shadcn/ui components, an Express backend with REST API endpoints, and in-memory storage for chat messages.
+The chatbot integrates with Botpress API for intelligent AI responses.

 # User Preferences